Your Genesys Blog Subscription has been confirmed!

 Consumers want to interact with their bank using their preferred channels.
 Generation Z and millennial customers prefer online and mobile interactions; they also use these digital channels far more than baby boomers.

-No matter their age, consumers want advisors to know them and be there at the moment of truth with the most personalized solutions.
+No matter their age, consumers want advisors to know them and be there at the moment of truth with the most personalised solutions.
 But when banks use channels that are inconsistent or operate somewhat independently, customers across the board become frustrated.
 Many will resort to calling the bank for assistance.
 And without highly trained agents ready to answer those calls, this can be a problem — especially in a tough job market.

 Banks must be able to coordinate every touchpoint and interaction along the customer journey — in real time — based on the experience they want their customers to have.
 This is “Experience Orchestration.”